 A Look Back at June

 Before we get to July, I always end the month with a monthly review.
 It’s always pretty personal, so I’m not sharing my completed version, but here’s a blank one so you can see the questions I use.
 Reflecting is an important practice in my life and in my Bullet Journal.
 It’s fun to look back and see my personal growth and how my answers change each month.

 I tried a doodled monthly memories page in June.
 I remember trying this a few months ago, but left most of the page blank because I felt like I couldn’t doodle.
 I’m still not a pro, but I promise if you just start practicing you’ll be surprised.
 Literally, anyone can draw.
-[I have a post coming about that soon!]
 This page was a fun way for me to look back on the highlights of the month.